English Royal Renaissance: 3 Days in London Itinerary

 Brunch — Duck & Waffle

 Begin your last morning of this 3 days in London itinerary with brunch at Duck & Waffle, located 40 stories up with sweeping views of the city.
-This coveted brunch spot celebrates the joy of delicious food crafted with the very best ingredients in a warm and buzzy atmosphere, serving up a playful take on comfort food you’ll crave time and time again!
+This scenic spot celebrates the joy of delicious food crafted with the very best ingredients in a warm and buzzy atmosphere, serving playful takes on comfort food you’ll crave time and time again!

 Victoria and Albert Museum